Sherman's Lagoon: Bob

 Bob the Bottom Dweller is a bottom-feeding sea creature whose species is unspecified, though he might be a type of flounder.
 He's most often referred to as "One of those really ugly fish."
 He doesn't speak too often, aside from belching, and has a habit of eating stuff found on the bottom of the sea.
 Before Fillmore and Sherman discovered this, they thought he was singing opera, but they later discovered that he had swallowed a radio.
 In earlier strips he was less ugly and could talk, once being shown doing a Groucho Marx impression.
 In another strip he pulled a gun on the other characters for making fun of him.
 One of his few speaking lines was a shrill, "AAGH!
 I'm hideous!" after he wore a cursed necklace that made him look like Ted Koppel.
 Bob has returned to the strip in his original largely mute form: a spotted, big-lipped fish with bulging, misshapen eyes and a belching habit.
-Filmore once called him 'an angry and sociapathic belcher'.
+Fillmore once called him 'an angry and sociopathic belcher'.